gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 A school of tiny transparent crayfish flash past me.
 Something has disturbed the water upstream from my pool.  *Splash.* Someone is in the water.
-And there is blood---well, ichor, really, the dark green kind that leaves a musty aftertaste.
+And there is blood—well, ichor, really, the dark green kind that leaves a musty aftertaste.
 He is bringing a trophy with him.
 I will my limbs to be still.
 This will be *much* tastier than that acrid little scavenger…